timescale/docs.timescale.com-content/faq.md

 Just via normal SQL, but here are some [query examples][SELECT]. [[Top]](#top)

 ### **How far can TimescaleDB scale?** <a id="scaling"></a>
-We've first focused on scaling TimescaleDB up on a single node, which you can read about in the next question.
+We've first focused on scaling TimescaleDB up on a single node.
 In our internal benchmarks on standard cloud VMs we regularly test  TimescaleDB to 10+ billion rows, while sustaining insert rates of 100-200k rows / second (1-2 million metric inserts / second).

 With more powerful hardware, users have scaled TimescaleDB to 500 billion rows of data while sustaining 400k row inserts / second.
 In this case, customers took advantage of